skip to content

 The Enhancing Professional Care for Animals Act was approved in the Ontario legislature on May 27, 2024 and received Royal Assent on June 6, 2024.

-Following Royal Assent, a transition Council will be established to oversee the development of regulations and by-laws for the new College of Veterinary Professionals of Ontario.
+The Transition Council has been established and will oversee the development of regulations and by-laws for the new College of Veterinary Professionals of Ontario.
 Regulations, which are also finalized by the provincial government, offer more specifics on how the Act is applied and implemented.

 The College has reviewed the Veterinary Professionals Act in detail.
 The legislation strengthens public protection and more accurately reflects current veterinary practice.
 The proposed legislation: